adamdennett/EPC_Data_Analysis/HousingAndNetZero.knit.md

 ::: columns
 ::: {.column width="50%"}
 -   The type of property - i.e. whether it is a flat, detached, semi-detached or terraced house is important (the fewer outside walls the better!)
--   Older detached housing with more external walls and larger floor areas has the worst energy efficieny - even some modern detached housing has poor energy efficiency (Bottom Right)
+-   **Older detached housing with more external walls and larger floor areas has the worst energy efficiency** - even some modern detached housing has poor energy efficiency (Bottom Right)
--   Terraced flats and masionettes with fewer external walls and smaller floor areas have the best energy efficiency, with even older properties more likely to be rated C or above than some more modern terraced and semi-detached housing
+-   Terraced flats and maisonettes with fewer external walls and smaller floor areas have the best energy efficiency, with even older properties more likely to be rated C or above than some more modern terraced and semi-detached housing
 :::

 ::: {.column width="50%"}